SandwichGouda/Data/Data.md

 - "Ethernet cables" are metonymically referred to as such because they typically transport Ethernet packets.
 - The more correct term would be "Twisted pair" cable, because the strings are twisted in pairs.
-- They must be twisted in pairs because otherwise the electromagnetic fields interferes with itself, jamms itself and it doesn't work.
+  * They must be twisted in pairs because otherwise the electromagnetic fields interferes with itself, jamms itself and it doesn't work.
-- There exist non-twisted, called "flat", cables.
+  * There exist non-twisted, called "flat", cables.
 These are not more than a few meters long.
+  * The data is then transferred using tensions (potential differences) between the two strings of each pair (hence, 4 potential differences, one for each pair).
+  * There are also power supply strings in these cables.
+  *
 - Similarly, "Ethernet cables" often have RJ-45 ports on their ends.
 We often metonymically refer to these as Ethernet ports.
   * RJ-45 ends can be used for ethernet or serial communication (or telephony, but who cares about telephony).
 According to Dorian, that's pretty much it.
   * Their plastic is often transparent, and we can see eight little strings, that ought to be twisted in pairs (or not, in flat cables).